|

 and kids is composed of a

-group of semi-independent subselves or
+group of semi-independent

-parts, like talented players in an or-chestra or sports team.
+parts, like talented players in an orchestra or sports team.
 Thus

 locally and over time, your personality can range from harmonious to

-cha-otic, depending on
+chaotic, depending on

-your
+who's leading your

 This concept is new to most people (like you?), and raises some

 common questions.
-This article offers brief answers, and links to more
+This article offers brief answers and links to more

 information.

-If you're skeptical or curious about normal personality subselves,
+If you're skeptical or curiousabout normal personality subselves,

-try this safe, interesting exercise now and/or after
+try this safe, interesting exercise after

 finishing this article.